Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Middlegame

 with $t\in H_1$ and $s\in H_2$, where

 If we can show that

 then we can show that there is at least one solution to

-with $s$ having order strictly greater than that of $\chi$ such that $f_2(s + s^{-1})\neq 0,$ which will connect our original point to a new point of strictly greater order that is also not a double fixed point.
-Re-writing (\ref{yCoordEq}), as long as
+with $s$ having order strictly greater than that of $\chi$ such that $f_2(s + s^{-1})\neq 0,$ which will connect our original point to a new point of strictly greater order that is not fixed by both $V_1$ and $V_3$, from which we can iterate to eventually reach a point of large enough order to apply the endgame.
+Rewriting (\ref{yCoordEq}), as long as

-is not divisible by a polynomial cutting out a translate of a subtorus, then applying Proposition \ref{CorvajaZannierBound} to the at most $3$ irreducible components of the curve (\ref{yCoordEq}), one gets for $|H_2|\leq |H_1| \leq p^\frac{3}{4}$ the bound\footnote{The constraints on the sizes on $H_1$ and $H_2$ allow us to drop the max, and the constant comes from using the bound on the number of irreducible components together with the bounds on the genus of each component found in the endgame.}
+is not divisible by a polynomial cutting out a translate of a subtorus, then we apply Proposition \ref{CorvajaZannierBound} to the at most $3$ irreducible components of the curve (\ref{middlegameEq}) for $|H_2|\leq |H_1| \leq p^\frac{3}{4}$.
+The constraints on the sizes of $H_1$ and $H_2$ allow us to drop the maximum, while the constant comes from using the bound on the number of irreducible components together with the bounds on the genus of each component found in the endgame.
+We therefore obtain

 But then